Implement thyristor model

 and the detailed thyristor model.
 For the thyristor model, the latching current

 Il and recovery time Tq are assumed to be

 The thyristor internal resistance Ron, in ohms (Ω).
 Default is

 0.001.
 The Resistance Ron parameter cannot be set to

 0 when the Inductance Lon parameter is set

 The thyristor internal inductance Lon, in henries (H).
 Default is

 1e–3 for Detailed

-the simulation with the thyristor blocked.
-Default is
+0 to start the simulation with the thyristor blocked.

 You can specify an Initial current Ic value corresponding to a particular state of the circuit.
 In such a case all states of the linear circuit must be set accordingly.
 Initializing all states of a power electronic converter is a complex task.
 Therefore, this option is useful only with simple circuits.